Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Introduction

+Recently, preliminary modeling frameworks for strongly coupled $N$-in-1 AWE systems have begun to emerge.
+An earlier preprint by the authors \cite{qiu2025dynamic} proposed an initial state-space model for such systems.
+Based on this model, subsequent studies \cite{hu2025operation,guan2026region} further investigated rule-based and region-based control strategies.
+However, these studies mainly focused on theoretical analysis and still lack validation using industrial-scale experimental data.
+In addition, coordinated control and quantitative comparisons between $N$-in-1 and 1-in-1 configurations remain insufficiently studied. }

+Table \ref{tab:literature} summarizes the related literature.
+Compared with 1-in-1 systems, $N$-in-1 configurations introduce stronger coupling among stacks through the shared BoP system.
+This coupling affects temperature regulation, HTO impurity control, and operational flexibility under fluctuating renewable power inputs \cite{rizwan2021design}.
+Nevertheless, most existing studies on production scheduling \cite{wang2024water,varela2021modeling,qiu2023extended,zeng2024scheduling}, energy management \cite{li2024two,qiu2024flexibility,zhu2026exploring}, and ancillary services \cite{cheng2023coordinated,guan2024frequency} still assume conventional 1-in-1 systems. {Their applicability to $N$-in-1 configurations therefore remains unclear.
+This leads to two important questions: \begin{enumerate} \item How do $N$-in-1 systems compare with 1-in-1 systems under fluctuating power inputs in terms of operational flexibility and energy conversion efficiency?
+Does reducing capital cost compromise operational performance?

+\item How can controllers for $N$-in-1 AWE systems be designed to match the performance of 1-in-1 systems despite increased complexity? \end{enumerate} }

-To address the research gap identified in Section \ref{sec:review}, this study conducts an exploratory study of $N$-in-1 AWE systems with stacks sharing both gas separators and the lye circulation loop, aiming to answer the questions raised in Section \ref{sec:motivation}.
-The main contributions are as follows: \begin{enumerate} \item A state-space model is developed for $N$-in-1 AWE systems, accounting for shared lye-gas separation and lye circulation and their impact on the behaviors of energy conversion efficiency, thermal dynamics, and HTO impurity accumulation.
+To address these questions, this study investigates $N$-in-1 AWE systems in which multiple stacks share both gas separators and the lye circulation loop.
+The main contributions are summarized as follows: \begin{enumerate} \item A state-space model of $N$-in-1 AWE systems is developed, {capturing the effects of shared lye-gas separation and lye circulation on energy conversion efficiency, lye distribution, thermal dynamics, and HTO impurity.
+The model is validated using experimental data from a $4,000$ Nm$^3$/h-rated 4-in-1 system.}

-\item A nonlinear model predictive controller (NMPC) is proposed for $N$-in-1 AWE systems, addressing challenges posed by the coupling among multiple stacks and the BoP system, to achieve optimal control under varying energy inputs.
+\item {A nonlinear model predictive control (NMPC) framework and a mixed-integer quadratic programming (MIQP)-based solution method} are proposed to coordinate stack and BoP operation under variable renewable power inputs.
+The objective is not to compare different controller structures, such as PI or linear MPC, but to evaluate the operational flexibility and dynamic performance of $N$-in-1 and 1-in-1 configurations.

-\item Comparative simulations reveal the similarities and differences between $N$-in-1 and 1-in-1 systems in terms of efficiency, flexibility, and other performance metrics. \end{enumerate}
+\item Comparative simulations {based on experimentally validated models} quantify the differences between $N$-in-1 systems with different flowsheet designs and 1-in-1 systems in terms of efficiency, flexibility, and other performance metrics. \end{enumerate}